Star anise oil benefits

 Foeniculin 1.00 %

-Star anise oil health benefits are useful for depression, inflammation, mosquito, insects, and anxiety.
+Star anise oil benefits are may useful for depression, inflammation, mosquitoes, insects, and anxiety.
 Let’s take a closer look at some of these proven health benefits below.

-2. Treat Urinary Tract Infections of Dogs and cats
+2. May treat UTI of Dogs and cats

-Escherichia coliCandida albicansand Candida famata are the most common agent that cause UTIs of dogs and cats, however, star anise oil contains anethol, has antimicrobial properties thus may use as an external and/or intravesical washes in small animals (6).
+Escherichia coliCandida albicansand Candida famata are the most common agents that cause UTIs in dogs and cats, however, star anise oil contains anethol, has antimicrobial properties thus may be used as an external and/or intravesical washes in small animals (6).
 Moreover, this oil also shows a wonderful effect on the treatment of otitis Externa in Dogs and Cats (7).

 3. Mosquito repellents